Rahal Letterman Lanigan Racing: 2009–2011: Part time

-Full-time return (2012–present)
+2012–present

 The team returned to full-time IndyCar competition for 2012, running a single Dallara-Honda for Takuma Sato, who achieved two podium finishes at São Paulo and Edmonton.
 Michel Jourdain Jr. returned to the team in a second car for the Indianapolis 500, where Sato came close to victory, crashing out on the final lap while attempting to pass Dario Franchitti for the lead.

 On April 30, 2014, the team made history with Engage Mobile Solutions when four members of the RLL team including driver Graham Rahal and three members of the pit crew wore Google Glass to show an IndyCar Series pit stop from the unique perspective of each person on the racing team.

 After rotating through a series of drivers, including Jourdain, Jay Howard, and Mike Conway, Graham Rahal returned to RLL to contest the full 2013 season.
 Rahal struggled during the 2013 and 2014 seasons with only four top-5 finishes.
 However, he would have a breakout year in 2015, snapping a six-year winless streak at Auto Club Speedway and dueling Justin Wilson to win at his home track at Mid-Ohio.
 Rahal would end the 2015 season fourth in points after consecutive bad races at Pocono and Sonoma.

 For 2016, the team remained a single-car team but added Indy Lights champion Spencer Pigot to the lineup for three races.
 Rahal would take a win at Texas Motor Speedway by only .008 of a second.

 During 2017 the team would watch another two wins, with Graham Rahal taking back-to-back victories at Detroit.

 In 2018, RLL would re-sign Takuma Sato, who had previously won the 2017 Indianapolis 500 for Andretti Autosport.
 Sato would score his first win for the team at the 2018 Grand Prix of Portland, and would win twice more in the 2019 Indycar season, at Barber Motorsports Park and World Wide Technology Raceway at Gateway respectively.
 Sato won his second Indianapolis 500 in 2020, his first with RLL Racing.
 Rahal finished in 3rd position.
 The team also ran a third car for the first time in a race 2019 Indianapolis 500, with Jordan King finishing in 24th place.